Spstolar/libdaisy-rust-quickstart/README.md

 cargo install cargo-generate
 ```

-Finally (at least for setup), you will use `cargo-generate` to grab a template:
+Then, you will use `cargo-generate` to grab a template:

 ```
 cargo generate --git https://github.com/githubusername/mytemplate.git